companieshouse/ch-accounts-prototype/README.md

 ## About the prototype kit

 The prototype kit provides a simple way to make interactive prototypes that look like pages on GOV.UK.
-These prototypes can be used to show ideas to people you work with, and to do user research.
+These prototypes can be used to show ideas to people you work with, and to do user research

 Read the [project principles](docs/principles.md).